Valentinles/Movielandia-App/README.md

 # Movielandia
 **Movielandia** is a open-source .NET Core MVC project where *users* can order tickets for movies.
 They can see the movies, read short information about specific movie, make orders and take a look at their orders.
 The *admin* can create/delete/edit movies, change the prices of the tickets and also can see all made orders from the users.
-[Gallery](https://github.com/Valentinles/Movielandia-App/wiki/Gallery)
+Movielandia's look in browser - [Gallery](https://github.com/Valentinles/Movielandia-App/wiki/Gallery)
 ## Getting Started

 ###### Run the application: